RSDO-DS3/MultiCOMET/README.md

 INSTALL ANACONDA AND ENSURE ITS DIRECTORY WHERE IT STORES THE INSTALLED PACKAGES IS IN YOUR USER PATH VARIABLES (CHECK YOUR OWN ENVIRONMENT VARIABLES TO SEE)
 ### Installing
 After initializing your terminal to run Conda,
-create a new Conda environment for the project with python 3.6:
+Open your terminal as administrator, create a new Conda environment for the project with python 3.6:
 ```
 conda create --name multicomet python=3.6
 ```
-Activate your new environment and install the following dependencies:
+Activate your new environment and install the following dependencies inside:
 ```
 conda activate multicomet
 pip install tensorflow